OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ### Verify the Preferences

 The Audit Log contains a list of Preferences with one signature.
-The UTF-8 string for a specific Preference must be built as follows:
+The signature input for a specific Preference must be built as follows:

 ```
 preferences.source.domain + '\u2063' +